 They don’t think their customers and clients are idiots when they don’t understand or make unrealistic requests; instead, they look at what they can do differently with their next client to make sure this mistake — their mistake — doesn’t happen again.

 “I’m a wait-er.
 So what should I do?”

-Since it’s back to school season, I want to tell you a bit about my first day as a high school student.
+I want to tell you a story about my first day as a high school student.

 But that first day, week, and few months of school didn’t exactly pan out to be like that school bus daydream.
 It was a lot easier to dream than it was to do, and I was expecting the friends and girls to come to me.

 Part of my high school education was learning that life didn’t work out quite like that.
 And that education came to its completion when I was building my agency and things were getting rough.
 Those referral clients I was always getting at the right times when freelancing?
 Dried up.
 And worst of all, I now had people on payroll.
 And my payroll company and employees didn’t give a lick about whether my checking account had enough money in it — people had to get paid on the 15th and 30th of the month.

 I knew I had to do more if I wanted to keep my business in business.